Naustdal Municipality

-Naustdal was a farming community with diversity and cultural activities ranging from annual art exhibitions at Vevring to fairs, music, and dancing.
+Naustdal Municipality was a farming community with diversity and cultural activities ranging from annual art exhibitions at Vevring to fairs, music, and dancing.
 Several renowned artists and writers come from Naustdal.
 Some of the local farmers breed horses, and horse shows are held every second year.
 Athletes from Naustdal do very well both in national and international championships, especially in volleyball and weightlifting.
 Naustdal offers rich opportunities for outdoor life such as fishing on the fjord from hired boats.
 The famous salmon river, Nausta, is in one of the county's largest wilderness areas with mountains, streams, lakes, and mountain farms, and it attracts many tourists from around the world.
 A recreational area and marina have recently been laid out near the center of Naustdal.

 General information

-The parish of Naustdal was established as a municipality on 1 January 1896 when it was split off from the large municipality of Førde.
-Initially, Naustdal had a population of 2,543.
+The parish of Naustdal was established as a municipality on 1 January 1896 when the large Førde Municipality was divided.
+The northwestern part (population: 2,543) became the new Naustdal Municipality and the rest of the old municipality (population: 2,903) remained as Førde Municipality.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, all of Naustdal that was located north of the Førdefjorden (population: 1,633) and all of the municipality of Vevring that was to the north of the Førdefjorden (population: 439) were merged to form the new municipality of Naustdal.
-The parts of Naustdal that were located south of the Førdefjorden (population: 265) were transferred to the municipality of Førde.
+On 1 January 1964, the areas of Naustdal Municipality that were located south of the Førdefjorden (population: 265) were transferred to Førde Municipality.
+On the same date, the parts of Vevring Municipality that were located north of the Førdefjorden (population: 439) was merged with the remaining parts (population: 1,633) of Naustdal Municipality.

-On 1 January 2020, the neighboring municipalities of Jølster, Førde, Naustdal, and Gaular were merged to form the new Sunnfjord Municipality.
+On 1 January 2020, Jølster Municipality, Førde Municipality, Naustdal Municipality, and Gaular Municipality were merged to form the large, new Sunnfjord Municipality.